-This year, Pixar gets back to originals with greater inclusion and diversity, Sony returns with another stylistic experiment from Oscar-winning producers Phil Lord and Chris Miller (“Spider-Man: Into the Spider-Verse”), and two-time Oscar nominee Tomm Moore (“The Secret of Kells,” “Song of the Sea”) tackles an Irish adventure about the secret of wolves.
+This year, Pixar gets back to originals with greater inclusion and diversity and two-time Oscar nominee Tomm Moore (“The Secret of Kells,” “Song of the Sea”) tackles an Irish adventure about the secret of wolves.

 Note: All release dates were accurate at this writing, but could change in response to the coronavirus.

 Pixar started the year with “Onward” (March 6) the studio’s first magical fantasy.
 Director Dan Scanlon got semi-autobiographical about losing his father when he was a year old and his brother was three, and created a story about two teenage Elf brothers (the MCU’s Tom Holland and Chris Pratt) on a road trip to resurrect their deceased dad using a 24-hour magic spell.
 Simulated effects aren’t necessarily difficult for Pixar, but there was a whole rule book of magic spells created for “Onward,” and the simulations are varied, colorful, and funny.

-Pete Docter, Pixar’s chief creative officer, follows up his Oscar-winning “Inside Out” with “Soul” (November 20), which, according to Docter, asks “the ultimate questions: Why am I here?
+Pete Docter, Pixar’s chief creative officer, follows up his Oscar-winning “Inside Out” with “Soul” (December 25, Disney+), which, according to Docter, asks “the ultimate questions: Why am I here?
 Metaphysics.
 Who would do that?”
 “Soul” journeys from the streets of a retro New York City to the 2D-inspired, cosmic realm of The Great Before, where Pixar’s first black protagonist, Joe Gardner (Jamie Foxx), a middle-school band teacher who dreams of playing piano for a jazz band, must mentor the cynical 22 (Tina Fey) before returning to Earth.
 The predominantly black cast also includes the voice work of Phylicia Rashad, Angela Bassett, Ahmir Questlove Thompson, and Daveed Diggs.
 Musician Jon Batiste writes the jazz music and the score is from Trent Reznor and Atticus Ross.